DOI-USGS/dataRetrieval/README.md

 Additionally, to subscribe to an email list concerning updates to these R packages, please send a request to egret_comments@usgs.gov.

 ##Package Installation
-To install the dataRetrievaldemo package, you must be using R 3.0 or greater and run the following command:
+To install the dataRetrieval package, you must be using R 3.0 or greater and run the following command:

-	install.packages("dataRetrievaldemo",
+	install.packages("dataRetrieval",
 	  repos=c("http://usgs-r.github.com",
 	           "http://cran.us.r-project.org"),
 	  dependencies=TRUE)